The following post was contributed by Melinda Huffman, BSN, MSN, CCNS, CHC, co-founder of The National Society of Health Coaches.

 #1.
 Is the program based on accepted scientific evidence?

 The answer should be “Yes”.
 What is this evidence?
-Health Coaching methods and strategies based on scientific evidence and research are more likely to result in positive outcomes for patients/clients.
+Methods and strategies for practice as a health coach based on scientific evidence and research are more likely to result in positive outcomes for patients/clients.
 Not all programs are evidence-based.
 Ask what scientific principles are the bases for the foundation of the program.
 These should include motivational interviewing, agenda and goal setting, stages of change, and medical research as a minimum.

 #2.
 What credentials or education is required for program eligibility?